kdeldycke/awesome-falsehood/README.md

 - [Myths about CPU Caches](https://software.rajivprab.com/2018/04/29/myths-programmers-believe-about-cpu-caches/) - Misconceptions
 about caches often lead to false assertions, especially when it comes to concurrency and race conditions.
+- [The Hidden Complexity of Downloading Favicons, Told in 15+ Edge Cases](https://www.simplecto.com/complexity-downloading-favicons-told-in-15-plus-edge-cases/) - Downloading that little icon you see in you browser tabs should be a simple exercise.
+It turned out to be a lot more complicated than you think.
+Be vigilant that you are not shaving a Yak.

 ## Typography